8ctopus/php-sandbox/README.md

 ## download php sandbox

-You can either download the latest version from the `Releases` section in the right sidebar or `git clone` the repository.
+You can either download the latest version from the `tags` within `Releases` section in the right sidebar or `git clone` the repository.

 ```sh
 git clone --depth 1 https://github.com/8ctopus/php-sandbox.git